dbroudy/broudy-utils/README.md

   * [bin/ebs_backup](bin/ebs_backup)

-    Wrapper around [ec2-consistent-snapshot](https://github.com/alestic/ec2-consistent-snapshot) for managing AWS EBS volume  Snapshots, including EBS volumes that used as physical volumes in an LVM configuration.
+    Wrapper around [ec2-consistent-snapshot](https://github.com/alestic/ec2-consistent-snapshot) for managing AWS EBS volume  Snapshots, including EBS volumes that are used as physical volumes in an LVM configuration.
 This script also manages retention periods of the snapshots.

   * [bin/db_backup](bin/db_backup)